dojo/web-editor/README.md

 * `filename` - This is the name of the file in the project which the editor should be displaying.
 Changing this property will cause the widget to change the file that is currently being displayed.
 * `options` - Passed to the `monaco-editor` when it is created.
 Needs to conform to the `monaco.editor.IEditorOptions` interface.

-`Editor` is a themeable widget, with the only themeable class being `editor.base`.
+`Editor` is a themeable widget, with the only themeable class being `editor.root`.

 #### Usage